 If it’s been a while since you worked out, you shouldn’t try to go right back to the same kind of workouts where you left off, as cardio and strength levels tend to decrease even after a few weeks of inactivity.
 And to avoid injuring yourself or feeling discouraged from the start, just commit to 2-3 workouts a week and work your way up depending on your fitness goals.

 By choosing a reasonable amount of workouts to commit to, you will find it is easier to fall into a consistent routine and eventually add more workout days.
 Perhaps re-evaluating your past workout routine can be your starting point and work up from there if need be.

 Even if you happen to take time off for the holiday season, commit to getting straight back to your routine, so you avoid feeling down and out about falling off the wagon a little.

-If you find that you weren’t as engaged and bored with your workouts, you may want to see if there is something you can add to shake things up.
-Luckily, NordicTrack has a variety of fitness equipment available that are enabled with interactive virtual training, so you can continually reinvent your workouts and keep you focused.
+If you find that you aren’t as engaged and get bored with your workouts, you may want to see if there is something you can add to shake things up.
+Luckily, NordicTrack has a variety of fitness equipment available that are enabled with interactive virtual training, so you can continually reinvent your workouts and keep yourself focused.

 Find An Accountability Buddy